rlopezdiez/RLDNavigation/README.md

 ### Environment setup

-The easiest setup involves subclassing `RLDPushPopNavigationCommand` for each of the view controllers of your app, defining the possible flows that can lead to that view controller and how to initialize it from a storyboard, by overriding these class methods:
+The easiest setup involves subclassing `RLDPushPopNavigationCommand` for each of the `destination` view controllers of your app, defining the possible flows that can lead to that view controller and how to initialize it, by overriding these class methods:

 ```objectivec
 + (NSArray *)origins;